+MEPS are a great way of providing Social Value in the localities where you work.
 If you are aware of any MEPs that are should be added or deleted from the map, or information that should be revised, please complete this form.

 Group meeting notes

-The Waste and Resource Efficiency Group is a collaboration between clients, contractors and suppliers who have a mutual interest in driving a reduction in waste and improving material and resource efficiency in the built environment value chain through the products, works and services procured.
+The Waste and Resource Use Group is a collaboration between clients, contractors and suppliers who have a mutual interest in driving a reduction in waste and improving material and resource efficiency in the built environment value chain through the products, works and services procured.